Udayraj123/VehicleInfoOCR/Rough.md

 // EVEN BETTER IP -
 	//> use only thresholding and a kernel to patch gray or white acc to surrounding

+// Fix some crashes
+	//> On clicking flash on pause
+	//Yeah, On internet unavailable, fixed. > Sometimes hangs on start?! :
+		^Listener needed to be reset
-> Add some js to crop view instead of scraping vehicle details?! <- more versatile ^^> This is actually better for demo - should look like google assistant
+// > Add some js to crop view instead of scraping vehicle details?! <- more versatile ^^> This is actually better for demo - should look like google assistant

+Fix some bugs
+	> Should read captcha again on fail
+		>THEN reread only on captcha-fail!
+	> Proper threaded listeners for captcha handling
+		^Is buggy at times to fill

+TRY THE THROTTLING BEFORE UPDATES
+	> Thread.sleep() / handler.postDelayed()
+	> OCR - frame throttle with a probability
+	> In app size : put some jars and resources

 In fruit ninja menu :
 	Swipe to select area